 In that case, the person has a right to an immediate review by the Beneficiary and Family Centered Care-Quality Improvement Organization (BFCC-QIO).
 The notice includes contact information.

 A person in a nursing facility or other inpatient setting will get a notice at least 2 days before the coverage ends.
-The BFCC-QIO have until the end of the business on the day before an individual is due to be discharged to make a decision about the appeal.
+The BFCC-QIO has until the end of the business on the day before an individual is due to be discharged to make a decision about the appeal.

-For original Medicare (parts A and B), a person has 120 days from the day they received the notice to appeal.
+For Original Medicare (parts A and B), a person has 120 days from the day they received the notice to appeal.

 With Medicare Advantage plans and Part D prescription drug coverage, a person has 60 days from the day they received the notice to file an appeal.